-Foreign Insurance Firms And Others Colluded To Defraud Nigeria Of Billions With Previous Regimes, Says Buhari – SaharaReporters.com
+Foreign firms, elite colluded to deplete foreign reserves – Buhari – The Punch

 |

+President Muhammadu Buhari on Friday alleged that some unnamed Nigerian elite colluded with some institutions in developed countries to deplete the country's foreign reserves.
+He identified the foreign firms that joined the elite to perpetuate the …

-Former Kebbi governor, deputy defect to APC
+Former Kebbi Governor, Dakingari, deputy decamp to APC

 Do you have something awesome to share with the world?
 Click here to share